YottaDB/YDBDoc/ProgGuide/ioproc.rst

   close p1
   quit

 This shows the use of tr (a buffering command) in the created process for the PIPE device.
-To see the buffering effect the YottaDB/GT.M process WRITEs 1000 lines to the PIPE device.
+To see the buffering effect the YottaDB process WRITEs 1000 lines to the PIPE device.
 Different operating systems may have different buffer sizes.
 Notice the use of the r x:0 and the check on $DEVICE in the loop.
 If $DEVICE is 0, WRITE x writes the data read to the principal device.
 No actual READs complete, however, until tr reaches its buffer size and writes to its stdout.
 The final few lines remain buffered by tr after the process finishes the first loop.
-The YottaDB/GT.M process then issues a WRITE /EOF to the PIPE causing tr to flush its buffered lines.
-In the final for loop the YottaDB/GT.M process uses the simple form of READ x from the PIPE followed by a WRITE of each line to the principal device until $zeof becomes TRUE.
+The YottaDB process then issues a WRITE /EOF to the PIPE causing tr to flush its buffered lines.
+In the final for loop the YottaDB process uses the simple form of READ x from the PIPE followed by a WRITE of each line to the principal device until $zeof becomes TRUE.

 Example :